briannamcdonald/briannamcdonald/README.md

 ### Hi, my name is Brianna McDonald✨

-- I'm a fourth year Computer Science Honours student at Memorial University of Newfoundland.
+- I'm a recent graduate with an Honours degree in Computer Science from Memorial University of Newfoundland.
-- I’m currently learning about artificial intelligence, computer vision, data visualization, and UI / UX design.
+- I’m currently learning about machine learning, data visualization, and UI / UX design.
 - Pronouns: She / Her.

 ### 👩🏻‍💻 My most used languages & tools: